Explore Florida Tech Research

 The opportunities for human-centered design careers are very diverse and because there are so many relevant study topics, many individuals select a particular interest and specialize in it.
 This could include specializing in a particular area such as, cognitive engineering, advanced interaction media, modeling and simulation, organization design and management, a specific life-critical domain, or complexity analysis.
 Human-centered design is an emerging field that offers opportunity in design and engineering research and interactive complex product development such as cockpit design that enables pilots or astronauts control and manage risk-taking missions.

 Studying for a master's in human-centered design at Florida Tech is a multidisciplinary experience that includes other scientific disciplines, from human-computer interaction and artificial intelligence to architecture, ethnographical design and crisis management.
-In addition to specializing in HCD, the Human-Centered Design Institute (HCDi) also offers courses on creativity and design thinking, function analysis, industrial design and user experience.
+In addition to specializing in HCD, the School of Human-Centered Design, Innovation and Art also offers courses on creativity and design thinking, function analysis, industrial design and user experience.

 World Class Faculty – Intimate Learning Environment